Public affairs (military): Training

-The Public Affairs community of the United States Armed Forces consists of active duty and reserve officers, enlisted personnel, civilians and consultants to provide support for managing the flow of news and information for the military.
-Public Affairs Officers (PAO) and enlisted members often attend the Defense Information School (DINFOS) at Ft.
+The Public Affairs community of the United States Armed Forces consists of active duty, national guard, and reserve service members, civilians and consultants to provide support for managing the flow of news and information for the military.
+Public affairs officers and enlisted members often attend joint training at the Defense Information School (DINFOS) at Ft.
 Meade, Maryland prior to their first duty station and for online and instructor-led professional development coursework and advanced training throughout their careers.

 Army

-The United States Army's public affairs community is led by the Chief of Public Affairs.
-As of April 2019, the Chief of Public Affairs is U.S. Army Brig.
-Gen. Amy E. Johnston.
-For more, see U.S. Army Community Relations.
+The United States Army’s public affairs enterprise was restructured in 2025 as part of the Secretary of the Army’s Continuous Transformation initiative, which modernized the Army’s approach to communications, outreach, and public engagement.

+The enterprise is directed by the Army Communications and Outreach Office (ACOO), the senior office responsible for strategic communication, media relations, and public affairs integration across the Army.

+As of August 11, 2025, the office is led by Rebecca Hodson, a Presidential Appointee serving as the Director of Army Communications and Outreach.
+Under the new structure established by General Order No. 1, signed by Secretary of the Army Daniel Driscoll, the Chief of Public Affairs title was retained for the senior uniformed officer, Colonel David Butler, who now serves as the Military Deputy to the Director.

+This change formalized the alignment of the Army’s civilian and military public affairs leadership, with the Chief of Public Affairs reporting to the Director.
+The new structure was designed to unify communications strategy, streamline decision-making, and accelerate modernization across all Army communication platforms.

 On October 1, 2018, the United States Army merged the enlisted Military Occupational Specialties (MOS) 46Q Public Affairs Specialist and 46R Public Affairs Broadcast Specialist into a single MOS, 46S Public Affairs Mass Communications Specialist.
-All Army enlisted public affairs Soldiers in the ranks of Private to Staff Sergeant fall under this new MOS, while those in the ranks of Sergeant First Class to Sergeant Major will remain in MOS 46Z Chief Public Affairs NCO.
+All Army enlisted public affairs Soldiers in the ranks of private to staff sergeant fall under this new MOS, while those in the ranks of sergeant first class to sergeant major will remain in MOS 46Z Chief Public Affairs NCO.

-Army officers from the 18 primary officer branches are able to apply to join the Public Affairs Functional Area (FA46) upon being selected for promotion to 1st Lieutenant.
+Army officers from the 18 primary officer branches are able to apply to join the Public Affairs Functional Area (FA46) upon being selected for promotion to 1st lieutenant.
 If selected by the Voluntary Transfer Incentive Program (VTIP), officers are given the officer Functional Area code 46A.
-They will then serve as Public Affairs Officers at the Brigade level and higher.
+They will then serve as public affairs officers at the brigade level and higher.